Neo45666/DevOps-Projects/PROJECT 1/README.md

 tail command displays the last ten lines of a file. it allows users to check whether a file has new data or to read error messages.

+## `diff` command

+diff means difference. this command compares two contents of a file line by line and displays the part that does not match.

+## `tar` command

+tar command archives files into a TAR file - a common linux format similar to ZIP, with optional compression.